 This regulation requires each pilot in command to take certain actions before flight to insure the safety of flight.
 As FAA approved rotorcraft flight manuals will not be provided for the aircraft an exemption will be needed.
-An equivalent level of safety will be provided as set forth in the Aircraft Operating Manual (AOM) for each UAS.
-The PIC will take all actions as described in the GOM and AOM.
+An equivalent level of safety will be provided as set forth in Sections H and K of the Manual.
+The PIC will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.